Return to Home Return to Overview Strategy Guide

 Ripples of Rot

-An attack used by Greer (cooldown 120s) and Gree (cooldown 30s) that can happen whenever they don’t have a melee target available.
+This attack can occur whenever the caster doesn’t have a melee target available.
 When this attack is used, the caster jumps up toward their target, falling down in a deadly AoE that spreads outwards from their point of contact with the ground.
 The attack deals damage and inflicts Knockback, Bleeding and Plague Rot.

 The exact trigger for this attack is not precisely understood, but it’s tied to being in a specific range window from the caster, somewhere between 600 and 1000.
 If you are closer than this, this attack will not be used.